 The museum area has Roman and Islamic artefacts related to architecture, sculpture, and etc. And you can see a typical Roman maritime villa, including some of the typical “rooms” like bedrooms, peristylium, warm/cold water pools, water cistern and much more.

-Plus, there is a small archeological site at the back which showcases ruins of a Roman village.
+Plus, there is a small archeological site at the back, which showcases ruins of a Roman village.

 Address: Av.
-Cerro da Vila, Quarteira | Hours: temporarily closed | Admission: €4
+Cerro da Vila, Quarteira | Hours: 9:30am-12:30pm & 2-6pm; closed Saturdays & Sundays | Admission: €4

 From Cerro da Vila, walk west on the main road for about 14 minutes.
 Cross the Ponte Pedonal da Praia da Rocha Baixinha (bridge) and arrive at Praia de Falésia, the best attraction in Vilamoura.